Dr. Ying Ying Liu

 Dr. ying ying liu

-Ying Ying embarked on a chamber music scholarship at the Cleveland Institute of Music, studying piano under Paul Schenly.
-She also collaborated extensively with pianist Anne Epperson, received instruction in composition from the late American composer Donald Erb, and swiftly earned her Master’s Degree.
+Ying Ying embarked on a chamber music scholarship at the Cleveland Institute of Music, studying piano under Paul Schenly and Anne Epperson.
+She also received instruction in composition from the late American composer Donald Erb and swiftly earned her Master’s degree.

 Ying Ying went on to complete her Doctorate in Piano Performance and Literature at the Eastman School of Music.
-There, she was mentored by renowned pianist and educator Rebecca Penneys.
-Ying Ying also collaborated with members of the Cleveland Quartet, early music specialist Paul O’Dette, and harpsichordist Arthur Haas.
+There, she was mentored by the renowned pianist and educator Rebecca Penneys.
+Ying Ying studied with members of the Cleveland Quartet, the early music specialist Paul O’Dette, and the harpsichordist Arthur Haas.
 She further honed her skills in master classes led by Richard Goode, Jerome Lowenthal, and Malcolm Bilson.
-Her vocal training was under the guidance of esteemed professors including Thomas Paul, Robert Eckert, and Catherine Kasch.us pedagogue.
-She participated in Richard Goode, Jerome Lowenthal, and Malcolm Bilson’s master classes.
-Ying Ying’s voice training was completed under renowned professors such as: Thomas Paul, Robert Eckert, and Catherine Kasch.
+Her vocal training was under the guidance of esteemed professors, including Thomas Paul, Robert Eckert, and Catherine Kasch.

-When I was six, me, my mother and two of my siblings were sent to the countryside and my older sister was sent to a different place.
+When I was six, my mother, two of my siblings, and I were sent to the countryside, and my older sister was sent to a different place.

-At the beginning, there were times when we had barely anything to eat, but my mum had a green thumb and quickly learned how to grow food on a small plot of land.
-We raised chickens, ducks, pigs and even had a pet squirrel.
+At the beginning, there were times when we had barely anything to eat, but my mother had a green thumb and quickly learned how to grow food on a small plot of land.
+We raised chickens, ducks, and pigs, and even had a pet squirrel.
 I went to school in a simple brick building.
-There were many intellectuals in the countryside, so we actually had proper teachers.
+There were many intellectuals in the countryside, so we actually had proper teachers.”

 Read more here…